matharotheelf/CV/README.md

   ## Thomas Lawrence

 I am a graduate of New College, University of Oxford.
-I currently work as a mid-level software developer for a SaaS company. i have experience balancing personal projects with a busy professional life.
+I currently work as a mid-level software developer for a SaaS company.
+I have experience balancing personal projects with a busy professional life.

 **Tech Skills** Python, Ruby, JavaScript, React, Rails, SQL, AWS, Docker, Redux, Jenkins